Why Is It Hard to Connect With My Mother?

 These loyalties often operate outside conscious awareness.

-Carrying the Mother’s Emotional Burden
+Carrying the Mother's Burden

 grief